-This year, 20 states are increasing their minimum wage, but Utah’s will stay the same.
+Utah is one of the few states that have not passed a law to gradually raise the minimum wage.
 Despite the fact that it’s not changing, as a small business owner, you need to know the current minimum wage regulations to make sure you’re compliant.
 Not only that, but considering the growing movement for minimum wage increases nationwide, it’s critical to stay on top of the latest developments so you can plan accordingly.

-To make sure you’re in the know, here’s a rundown of need-to-know details on the minimum wage in the Beehive State.
+To make sure you’re in the know, here’s a rundown of need-to-know details on the minimum wage in Utah.

 Get Started with Square Payroll